mrozigor/spaceshuttleultra_mirror_import/SSU Readme First.txt

 3. Enable CRT MFD (Orbiter Launchpad > Modules > check CRT box).

-4. The following lines need to be added to the list of textures of the <orbiter_installation\Config\Base.cfg> file:
+4. The following lines need to be added to the list of textures of the "<orbiter_installation>\Config\Base.cfg" file:
 NOR1735tex
 NOR2305tex